 Impossible to get work

-I recently returned from an interview for a job at Farmers Insurance in Newark, CA. I was turned down.
+I just returned from an interview for a job at Farmers Insurance in Newark, CA. I was turned down.
 What is so for jobs that I can qualify for is that they now conduct a background check.
 The lien against me for my FedLoan disqualifies me.
 It is next to if of not impossible for me to find work.
 Not only did the Art Institute of Pittsburgh online division commit extortion to secure a Student Loan, but adding further add insult to injury, it is impossible for me to get any work!
 Not only that, but we cannot move out of this area to where there are three-fold cheaper rents due to those liens.

 The Art Institute should completely refund my student loans.
 There is no way that I will ever be able to repay it.
 They deceived me, as they apparently did many others, but mine was an exceptionally cruel deception, as they were constantly made aware of our financial situation, our health, and our ages.
 I gained so very little for the amount owed on my student loan.
 Using just available on-line courses, and/or local community college courses, I could have learned far more and even achieved an Associate Degree at a total coast of less than $2500.00 instead of the $20000.00 I owe on my student loan with next to nothing gained for it!
 The Art Institute of Pittsburgh -online should be tried for EXTORTION, and ultimately shut down!